QuentinRa/blog.quentinra.dev/maths/graph/terms/connected.md

 * mark it "+" and "-"
 * mark all vertex we can reach with "+"
 * mark all vertex we can be reached from "-"
-* you got a first super-connected component (all nodes with "+" and "-")
+* you got a first super-connected component (All nodes with "+" and "-")
 * if there are remaining edge, restart from one of them

 Note: a complete graph is super-connected.